kevgo/multi-repo-tool/documentation/tutorial.md

 m clone acme
 ```

-This [clones](documentation/clone.md) all 600 repos of `acme` organization on
+`m` is the shell wrapper for _mrt_.
+This command [clones](clone.md) all 600
-GitHub onto your machine.
+repos of your GitHub organization onto your machine.
 To try out _mrt_, run this:

 ```
 m run pwd
 ```

 This runs `pwd` in all 600 repos and prints the output.
-We want to run commands
+That's great but let's
-only in repositories that contain Node.js codebases.
+limit the next couple of commands to repositories that contain Node.js
+codebases.

 ```
 m limit ls package.json
 ```

-The ["limit" command](documentation/limit.md) limits subsequent _mrt_ activities
+The ["limit" command](limit.md) limits _mrt_ activities to repositories for
-to repositories for which the given CLI command returns an exit code of `0`.
+which the given CLI command returns an exit code of `0`.
+Node.js codebases
-Node.js codebases contain a file `package.json`.
-The `ls` command returns exit
+contain a file `package.json`.
+The `ls` command returns exit code `1` if the
-code `1` if the given file doesn't exist.
+given file doesn't exist.

 ```
 m run git hack critical-update
 ```

-This creates a branch called `critical-update` in each of the 200 repos.
+This creates a branch called `critical-update` in each of the 200 Node.js repos.

 ```
 m run npm update <dependency>`